Assessing Problem-Solving in HR Contexts: A Comparison Between Game-Based and Self-Report Measures: Introduction

 As organizations confront the limitations of traditional assessment tools, technology-enhanced recruitment methods have emerged as potential alternatives capable of addressing both organizational and candidate expectations.
-Among these innovations, Game-Based Assessments (GBAs) have gained considerable attention for their ability to create more engaging, realistic, and behaviorally rich evaluation environments \citep{marczewski2015}.
+Recent integrative reviews have highlighted how recruitment research is increasingly shaped by emerging digital tools and have called for further empirical investigation into technology-based assessment approaches \cite{sharma2026}.
+Among these innovations, Game-Based Assessments (GBAs) have gained considerable attention for their ability to create more engaging, realistic, and behaviorally rich evaluation environments \cite{marczewski2015}.
 A key advantage of GBAs lies in their capacity to enhance the overall recruitment experience.
-By incorporating interactive and immersive elements, organizations can signal technological sophistication and modernity, thereby strengthening employer attractiveness and differentiating themselves in the competitive talent landscape \citep{gkorezis2024}.
+By incorporating interactive and immersive elements, organizations can signal technological sophistication and modernity, thereby strengthening employer attractiveness and differentiating themselves in the competitive talent landscape \cite{gkorezis2024}.

 Beyond their experiential appeal, GBAs offer substantive methodological advantages.
 Unlike traditional self-report instruments, game-based assessments capture direct behavioral data as individuals interact with dynamic tasks.
-This facilitates the assessment of transversal competencies through the strategies, choices, and actions displayed during gameplay, rather than through self-descriptions or static test items \citep{armstrong2016}.
+This facilitates the assessment of transversal competencies through the strategies, choices, and actions displayed during gameplay, rather than through self-descriptions or static test items \cite{armstrong2016}.
 Such behavioral evidence is particularly valuable for evaluating soft skills, which are inherently context-dependent and often poorly reflected in conventional assessment formats.

 Therefore, gamified environments have been shown to mitigate several sources of bias commonly associated with traditional testing.
 By embedding challenges within engaging, task-focused activities, GBAs can reduce test anxiety, stereotype threat, and social desirability bias, fostering more authentic behavioral expressions \citep{mcpherson2008,albuquerque2017}.
 When candidates focus on task completion rather than impression management, the likelihood of faking decreases, contributing to fairer and more reliable assessments.